mercywilliams160896/Vaccinia-HLA-Associations/README.md

 # Vaccinia_HLA_Associations

 <h1> Compilation of human leukocyte antigen (HLA) alleles associated with immune responses to Small pox vaccines </h1>
+This repository aims to provide a open source compilation of human leukocyte antigen (HLA) alleles that have been previously reported to be associated with immune responses elicited by Small pox vaccines. <br/>
+The HLA alleles were manually curated from available literature sources and were systematically compiled in a pre-formatted template. <br/>
+For extensive understanding on the prvealence of these alleles in various global populations, global allele frequencies were retrived from Allele Frequency Net Database (http://www.allelefrequencies.net/default.asp) and documented.

 <h4> Reference articles </h4>
 1. Ovsyannikova IG, Vierkant RA, Pankratz VS, Jacobson RM, Poland GA.
 Human leukocyte antigen genotypes in the genetic control of adaptive immune responses to smallpox vaccine.
 J Infect Dis.
 2011 Jun 1;203(11):1546-55. doi: 10.1093/infdis/jir167.
 PMID: 21592983; PMCID: PMC3096794.https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3096794/ <br/>